-To set up an appointment, please email Anne a \range\ of your available days/times Monday-Thursday 9am - 5pm.
+To set up an appointment, please email Anne a range of your available days/times Monday-Thursday 9am - 5pm.
 Appointments are held at the CA&ES Dean's Office in 150 Mrak Hall.
 Same week appointments are not common.

-After receipt of your availability, Anne will confirm your appointment in Health-e-Messaging (HEM), and you will receive an email notification to check your account.
-All future correspondence with your counselor will be through HEM: https://shcs.ucdavis.edu/hem/.
+After receipt of your availability, Anne will confirm your appointment in Health-e-Messaging (HEM), and provide you with next steps.
+You will receive an automated email to check your HeM each time you receive a message.
+All future correspondence with Anne will be through HEM: https://shcs.ucdavis.edu/hem/.

-\For an appointment in North Hall instead, please call SHCS Appointment Desk at (530) 752-0871\
+For an appointment in North Hall instead, please call SHCS Appointment Desk at (530) 752-0871